-Note 16 - Commitments and Contingencies
+Note 15 - Commitments and Contingencies

 In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) originated in Wuhan, China and has since spread to other countries, including the U.S. On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.
 In addition, multiple jurisdictions in the U.S. have declared a state of emergency.
-In March 2020, the Area Command began having virtual consulting sessions, and fund raising events were canceled for the rest of the fiscal year.
+In March 2020, the Area Command began having virtual consulting sessions, and fund raising events were canceled for the remainder of the fiscal year.
+During fiscal year 2021, the Area Command provided virtual services to individuals and families when the in-person opportunities were limited.
+Fund-raising events were virtual or hybrid with limited in-person participation.
 Future potential impacts may include disruptions or restrictions on the Area Command's employees' ability to work, or the Area Command's participants' ability to participate in the consulting sessions.
 Changes to the operating environment may increase operating costs.
 The further effects of these issues are unknown.

-Note 17 - Subsequent Events
+Note 16 - Subsequent Events

-The Area Command has evaluated subsequent events through June 10, 2021, the date which the financial statements were available to be issued.
+The Area Command has evaluated subsequent events through March 30, 2022, the date which the financial statements were available to be issued.